Sperner's lemma: Polytopal variants

 The general statement was conjectured by Atanassov in 1996, who proved it for the case d = 2.
 The proof of the general case was first given by de Loera, Peterson, and Su in 2002.
 They provide two proofs: the first is non-constructive and uses the notion of pebble sets; the second is constructive and is based on arguments of following paths in graphs.

 Meunier extended the theorem from polytopes to polytopal bodies, which need not be convex or simply-connected.
 In particular, if P is a polytope, then the set of its faces is a polytopal body.
 In every Sperner labeling of a polytopal body with vertices v_{1}, …, v_{n}, there are at least:

 fully-labeled simplices such that any pair of these simplices receives two different labelings.
 The degree deg_{B(P)}(v_{i}) is the number of edges of B(P) to which v_{i} belongs.
 Since the degree is at least d, the lower bound is at least n – d.
 But it can be larger.
 For example, for the cyclic polytope in 4 dimensions with n vertices, the lower bound is:

 Musin further extended the theorem to d-dimensional piecewise-linear manifolds, with or without a boundary.

-Asada, Frick, Pisharody, Polevy, Stoner, Tsang and Wellner further exended the theorem to pseudomanifolds with boundary, and improved the lower bound on the number of facets with pairwise-distinct labels.
+Asada, Frick, Pisharody, Polevy, Stoner, Tsang and Wellner further extended the theorem to pseudomanifolds with boundary, and improved the lower bound on the number of facets with pairwise-distinct labels.